ImagineLearning/statefun-3.3-embedded-java/README.md

     Each forwarder is small piece of code that routes one or more specific event types to a stateful function.
 To start routing a new event type, just implement another Forwarder.

-## What this Stateful Functions appication does
+## What this Stateful Functions application does
 Example events and functions are provided which demonstrate notifying a shopping cart service of product price and availability changes for items in users' carts.
 The project assumes the existence of upstream microservices that send Product events (name,price,availability) and